 Humble paneer is the featured ingredient in some of my favourite dishes.
 Yes, you can buy this cheese at the supermarket, but where’s the fun in that?
 Make it yourself and you can have fresh homemade paneer in half an hour.
 It also tastes immeasurably better.

 Paneer has a fresh farmer’s cheese quality and a crumbly texture that works wonderfully with spices.
 It is a great source of protein, packed with vitamins and minerals and so tasty that even hardened carnivores find it hard to pass up a well-made paneer dish.

 You make paneer by coagulating milk using a food acid.
 It is not a fermented or cured product like other cheeses.
 Further, it does not use rennet, making it suitable for vegetarians.

 The coagulated milk solids (curds) are collected in muslin and hung or pressed with a weight.
 After cooling, you get a block of cottage-like cheese.
 Do not discard the liquid (whey) as this can be used in a number of other recipes.
 Whey is ideal for making bread, notably naan.
 It can also be used in soups and drinks.
 You can also use the whey as the coagulating agent for another batch of paneer.

 This cheese won’t melt as mozzarella or cheddar will, but this is actually an advantage.
 Because it won’t melt, we can stir chunks into a soup or curry, crumble it over flatbread, or skewer cubes as kebabs to grill.

 And no, low-fat milk is not an acceptable substitute ingredient.
-You need a reasonably high milk-fat percentage to make this cheese light and fluffy.
+You need a high milk-fat percentage to make this cheese light and fluffy.
 A percentage of around 8% milk-fat is ideal, hence the cream in the recipe below.

 Note that this is a fresh, unaged cheese and will not last long after being made.
 It has no preservative agents.
 If you wish to store the paneer, keep it in the muslin and completely cover it with whey.
 Keep in a sealed container in the refrigerator for not more than a few days.

 - 1.5 litres milk - full cream